AMWA-TV/bcp-003/security-proposal.md

 The process of using the Web Token is illustrated above.
-On receiving a Web Token for the first time the API server SHALL check the validity of the token with the authentication server’s public key.
-The API server SHALL then check that the scope of the web token is sufficient to carry out the operation requested, and SHOULD only respond as normal if the check is successful.
+On receiving a Web Token for the first time the server SHALL check the validity of the token with the authentication server’s public key.
+The server SHALL then check that the scope of the web token is sufficient to carry out the operation requested, and SHOULD only respond as normal if the check is successful.

-API servers do not need to contact the authentication server directly to authenticate the token, provided they have previously obtained its public key.
+Servers do not need to contact the authentication server directly to authenticate the token, provided they have previously obtained its public key.

 ## Future Work